chEbba/LogStock/README.md

 Logger is a wrapper around adapters for 3rd party logging libraries.

 Logger instances depend on logger names.
-Factory tries to find an adapter from loader for requested name.
-If nothing was found, logger with root adapter is returned.
+Factory tries to find an adapter from a loader for requested name.
+If nothing was found, logger with a root adapter is returned.
 So LoggerFactory ALWAYS return an instance of logger.

 Adapters
 --------

 *   _SystemLoggerAdapter_ - wrapper around [error_log](http://www.php.net/manual/en/function.error-log.php "error_log") function with $message_type = 0.
     Log level limit can be configured (default is WARN).
+The default root adapter.
 *   _MonologAdapter_ - adapter for [Monolog library](https://github.com/Seldaek/monolog "Monolog").
 Bundled with NameProcessor which stores logger name in extra.log_stock.name.
 *   _ZendLogAdapter_ - adapter for Zend_Log [ZF2](https://github.com/zendframework/zf2 "ZF2") version is comming soon.